Publishing from the Tamr RealTime Datastore

 Configuring System of Record Publish Destinations

-1. Navigate to Configurations > Destinations, select New Destination.
+1. Navigate to Destinations, select New Destination.

 2. Depending on the dataset you want to publish, choose one of the following destination types: